 Medieval events in Spain

-Most of the Medieval fairs in Spain include “weapons of war” competitions, children’s games and activities, and of course, a heart of the feast – the medieval marketplace.
-Moreover, the last one often feature educational exhibits, arts, crafts, food, games, demonstrations, and ongoing entertainment.
+Most of the Medieval fairs in Spain include “weapons of war” competitions, children’s games and activities, and of course, the heart of the feast – the medieval marketplace.
+Moreover, the last one often features educational exhibits, arts, crafts, food, games, demonstrations, and ongoing entertainment.

 Nothing could possibly recreate an authentic Medival atmosphere better than the street markets, don´t you think so?!
 Especially when it comes to such a gourmet country like Spain.
 Fresh oven-made bread and pastries, cheese and meat delicatessen, spices and herbs, beer and liqueurs, dried fruits with the finest selection of figs, dates, raisins, and prunes!
 Foodies would appreciate a gastronomic side of the Medieval Fairs in Spain.

 The streets are often decorated with flags and banners, while the ground is covered with straw.
 Music, puppets, and minstrels add some festive vibes and always keep the children happy.
 What an atmosphere, right?!